+Our target is to achieve carbon neutrality in our operated Scope 1 and Scope 2 emissions by 2030 or sooner.
 Our Measure, Reduce, Mitigate framework serves as a guide for achieving this target and delivering on the commitments outlined in our Climate Change Policy.